 There is no “one right answer” for how to build an app.
 A good starting place though is considering a hybrid app.
-Especially if you’re building an MVP, a hybrid app is a great way to get faster feedback for your app and speed through inevitable bug patches.
+Especially if you’re building an MVP, a hybrid app is a great way to get faster feedback for your app and speed through the bug patches.
+If you value flexibility, maintaining a strict budget, and timeliness, then using this type of codebase provides a lot of opportunities.
 Of course, a hybrid app isn’t the right answer for everyone.
 But it’s definitely worth a look!

 Curious to learn more about if a hybrid app is right for your app idea?
 Let’s talk about it!